-This SEO metric is similar to your number of backlinks, except that it is only counting the number of websites linking to you, not your total number of links.
-Based on the previous example, if you receive 4 links from one guest post, the total number of referring domains is 1.
+This SEO metric is similar to your amount of backlinks, except that it is only counting the number of websites linking to you, not your total number of links.
+Based on the previous example, if you receive four links from one guest post, the total number of referring domains is 1.

 5. Organic Keywords